Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

 Figure\ \ref{fig2}b shows a schematic phase diagram comprised of a contour presentation of the data from Fig.\ \ref{fig1}c and the transition fields $H_\mathrm{M}$ and $H_\mathrm{c}$ determined from our torque and resistance results.

-Figure\ \ref{fig2}c shows the superconducting upper critical field for device $\#1$ determined in DC (gray) and pulsed (red) magnetic fields oriented parallel to the $b$ axis (squares) and tilted $30^\circ$ (circles) towards the $c$ axis within the $(b,c)$ plane.
+Figure\ \ref{fig2}c shows the superconducting \Hc of the lfSC phase for device $\#1$ determined in DC (gray) and pulsed (red) magnetic fields oriented parallel to the $b$ axis (squares) and tilted $30^\circ$ (circles) towards the $c$ axis within the $(b,c)$ plane.
 Figure\ \ref{fig2}d shows similar data for device $\#2$ for fields applied at different angles within the $(b,c)$ plane, measured all in pulsed fields.

 For spin-singlet superconductors, \Hc has an upper limit fixed by Pauli paramagnetism\ \cite{Clogston1962, Chandrasekhar1962}.
 The limiting field, $H_\mathrm{Pauli}$, for a singlet superconductor at 0\,K can be approximated by $\mu_0 H_\mathrm{Pauli}\approx \sqrt{2}\Delta/(g\mu_\mathrm{B}) = 1.86[\mathrm{T/K}]\cdot T_\mathrm{c}$, valid in the BCS weak-coupling limit without any spin-orbit interaction and for a free-electron value of the $g$-factor: $g=2$.
 In the case of \UTe, this would roughly lead to $3\,$T, much smaller than the measured critical fields (reaching close to or beyond 10\,T in all directions).
-A combination of spin-triplet SC, strong superconducting coupling, and strong spin-orbit interactions could be responsible for this violation of the paramagnetic limit in all field directions \cite{HiranumaJPSJ2021}.
+A combination of spin-triplet SC, strong superconducting coupling, and strong spin-orbit interactions could be responsible for this violation of the paramagnetic limit in all field directions\ \cite{HiranumaJPSJ2021}.